anhtester/CucumberTestNGParallel/README.md

-# Error with Cucumber TestNG Parallel execution
+# Cucumber TestNG with Parallel execution

-Selenium Java with Cucumber TestNG parallel execution.
+Selenium Java with Cucumber TestNG with parallel execution.

 Source code design by Anh Tester and public for everyone to development.